-Risks Associated with Development and Commercialization of the vBloc System our vBloc System may not be accepted in the marketplace by physicians, patients and third-party payers;
+Risks Associated with Development and Commercialization of the vBloc System

 Our efforts to commercialize our vBloc System may not succeed or may encounter delays which could significantly harm our ability to generate revenue.

 Our ability to generate revenue will depend upon the successful commercialization of our vBloc System.
 Our efforts to commercialize this product may not succeed for a number of reasons, including: